gmboyer/db_searcher/readme.md

 **Exporting** To export the displayed data table as a csv, first create an Export line and enter the name of the file you would like to export, then click Search.
 For instance, entering ```MyOutput``` will create MyOutput.csv in the same directory as db_searcher.ipynb.

-## Known Issues
-Column names must include only alphanumeric characters and underscores to be referenced properly in db_searcher.

 ## Author

 * **Grayson Boyer** - [gmboyer](https://github.com/gmboyer)